grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 These guys did give Hemi a rough handshake when he stepped off the ladder, but offered little more in the way of welcome.
 Hemi managed to get some monosyllabic directions from them to the dock boss, and the impression that she would be able to set them up with repairs, refueling, and any other boat maintenance needs.
 Hemi thanked them, gave them a little money for their trouble, and with money in hand they quickly wandered off without any further pomp.

-Hemi lowered himself a few steps back down the ladder until he was enough inside the _Prospect_ to use the intercom to raise Captain Percy.
+Hemi lowered himself a few steps back down the ladder until he was enough inside the _Prospect_ to use the intercom to raise Percy.
 He gave her his impressions of the docking bay and told her they needed to talk to the dock boss.

 "Stay there, Hemi.
 I'll be there in a few minutes with Shakes," Percy responded over the intercom.

 [//]: # (----- invisible character break)

 The two of them appeared a quarter of an hour later.
-Captain Percy was carrying a beaten and cracked leather folio in which she kept the ship's books.
+Percy was carrying a beaten and cracked leather folio in which she kept the ship's books.
 Shakes was empty-handed, but had apparently freshly greased and pointed his hair for the big outing on the depot dock.

 Hemi had been waiting on the deck of the docking bay.
 He gave Percy and Shakes a hand up the ladder.
 When they were all assembled, they started off toward the far end of the docking bay, where they could see a wooden sign hanging from the ceiling, painted white, with square hand-painted black letters that said "Dock Office."